Effects of Listening to Music While Sleeping: Does It Enhance Sleep Quality?

 FAQ

-Can music help people with insomnia?
+Can music help with insomnia?